-- Perform initial inspection of the property to assess extent of damages - Photograph and Videotape damages - Determine safety of tenants and extent of tenant displacement.
+- Perform initial inspection of the property to assess extent of damages - Photograph and videotape damages - Determine safety of tenants and extent of tenant displacement.
 If there is tenant displacement, contact local Red Cross to accommodate residents.
-Website address for Red Cross is www.redcross.org - Contact an emergency services contractor to perform any emergency services.
+Visit redcross.org for more information. - Contact an emergency services contractor to perform any emergency services.
 This would include tarping roofs, perform immediate water extraction, debris removal, boarding up openings on property - Create an accounting ledger to account for all expenses related to the hurricane - Stay in contact with tenants and staff about the state of the property and what to expect (even if you are unsure at this point).
 The more communication the better